‘Days Of Our Lives’ Spoilers: Chad Makes A Shocking Move, Paul Wants To Read Will’s Journal

 — Days of our Lives (@nbcdays) November 13, 2018

 Days of our Lives fans will also watch as Paul Narita (Christopher Sean) is tempted to read Will Horton’s (Chandler Massey) journal.
-Paul can feel that something’s just not right between he and Will, and he’ll likely suspect that Sonny Kiriakis (Freddie Smith) has something to do with it.
-Paul will go back and forth about reading the journal to find out that truth, and if he does he’ll sadly learn that Will’s still in love with Sonny and is only staying with Paul due to his paralyzing injury and recovery.
+Paul can feel that something’s just not right between him and Will, and he’ll likely suspect that Sonny Kiriakis (Freddie Smith) has something to do with it.
+Paul will go back and forth about reading the journal to find out that truth, and if he does, he’ll sadly learn that Will’s still in love with Sonny and is only staying with Paul due to his paralyzing injury and recovery.

 Meanwhile, Days of our Lives watchers will see Gabi Hernandez (Camilla Banus) plead with Stefan not to turn her over to the police.
 Stefan knows Gabi’s dirty little secret about how she’s been setting Abigail up to appear like her split personality disorder has returned, and he now holds all of the cards.
-However, he’s deal with Chad may leave Gabi off the hook, at least for now.
+However, his deal with Chad may leave Gabi off the hook, at least for now.

 Fans will also see Ciara Brady (Victoria Konefal) confront Claire Brady (Olivia Rose Keegan) about lying to Tripp Dalton (Lucas Adams) about her relationship with Ben Weston (Robert Scott Wilson).
 The two girls have often been at each other’s throats and always seem to get stuck in love triangles with the same guys.
-This time, Claire is out to get Tripp for herself, and has been conspiring with Ben in order to break the pair up.
+This time, Claire is out to get Tripp for herself and has been conspiring with Ben in order to break the pair up.

 Days of our Lives airs weekday afternoons on NBC.